anandkasyap/localstack-demo/README.md

 ```
 This is a sample published into localstack from a python script running in a lambda within localstack, triggered by API Gateway
 ```

-If you look at that text, it clearly states that the lambda function was triggered by API Gateway.